AkiNikolaidis/AkiNikolaidis.github.io/README.md

 I work at the [Child Mind Institute](https://childmind.org/center/center-developing-brain/)., a non-profit devoted to advancing the pace of discovery in child and adolescent mental health.
 I focus on understanding how to use advanced statistical algorithms to help us better understand the brain's corticostriatal circuits, which are responsible for skill and habit learning.

 Most of my work lies at the interface of psychology, education, neuroscience, and statistics.
+[Download my CV](https://github.com/AkiNikolaidis/Me/blob/master/aki_cv_2019.doc)

 ## Scientific Contributions